shivam0307/Face-Recognition--Attendance-System/README.md

 ![image](https://user-images.githubusercontent.com/107324616/176891095-c2a65c87-1d85-445c-8d7e-da74a28b0fda.png)

 A ConvNet is able to successfully capture the Spatial and Temporal dependencies in an image through the application of relevant filters.
-The role of the ConvNet is to reduce the images into a form which is easier to process, without losing features which are critical for getting a good prediction.
+The role of the ConvNet is to reduce the images into a form which is easier to process, without losing features which are critical for getting a good prediction.The different layers of a CNN.
+There are four types of layers for a convolutional neural network: **the convolutional layer, the pooling layer, the ReLU correction layer and the fully-connected layer**.

 ![image](https://user-images.githubusercontent.com/107324616/176891756-d1abbaed-d8b4-418d-951d-adbe570b40ba.png)